 Heather Wells generously provided me access to her notes, invited me over for photography sessions, told Hagen-Renaker stories, and always made me laugh.
 Thanks for your friendship, Heather!

 Nancy Falzone patiently copied factory paperwork, sent photos, and allowed me to buy pieces from her legendary collection.
 Bonnie Elber also contributed Hagen-Renaker order forms.
 Teresa Rogers and Jo Ellen Arnold offered helpful information and photos.
 Joan Berkwitz was supportive and generous.
 Thanks to all of you!

 Edward L. Larson graciously contributed photos of the current Specialties and Pedigree Dogs lines.
 Tracy Cressey and I spent a wonderful afternoon photographing special pieces from her unique collection.
-Other photos have been contributed by Thomas Messino of Aboard Noah’s Ark, Sarah Wellman, Kirsten Wellman, Diana Dubbeld, and Charlie Chipinski.
+Other photos have been contributed by Thomas Messino of Aboard Noah’s Ark, Sarah Wellman, Kirsten Wellman, Diana Dubbeld, Charlie Chipinski, Janet Holmaas Hicks, Jeannie McCall, Dara West, and others.
 Joe Anderson designed the website so I could finally get this project off the ground.